-What Can a Handyman Do in Crystal City, Missouri?
+What Can a Handyman Do Without a License in Crystal City, Missouri?

 Missouri does not issue a single statewide “general contractor” or “handyman” license; contractor licensing is primarily handled at the city/county level (and by building permit offices).
 However, electrical and plumbing work are commonly regulated via local licensing (and some state-level registrations for certain specialty contractors), so a Crystal City handyman typically operates under a city business license plus job-by-job permits, while avoiding regulated trades unless properly licensed.